PromInc/pip-audio-player-recorder/README.md

 ![pip-audio-recorder-screenshot-2](https://github.com/PromInc/pip-audio-player-recorder/assets/7319505/26d90b5b-a9e9-4da4-8b40-d2cfd9e9b326)

+## Live Demo
+A live demo of this audio file and live stream audio player can be found at [PromInc Productions](https://promincproductions.com/blog/code/pip-audio-player-recorder/)

 ## Usage
 - Load the CSS file in the `<head>` of the page
 - Load the JS file in the `<head>` of the page